-General Thomas Alexandre Dumas, called “Alexandre the Greatest” was born 25 March 1762.
-He is the highest-ranking Black man of all time in a continental European army.
+[dropcap size=small]G[/dropcap]eneral Thomas Alexandre Dumas, called “Alexandre the Greatest” was the highest-ranking Black man of all time in a continental European army.
 He was the first Black man in the French military to become brigadier general, the first to become divisional general, and the first to become general-in-chief of a French army.
-Dumas shared the status of the highest-ranking Black officer in the Western world only with Toussaint Louverture (who in May 1797 became the second Black general-in-chief in the French military), until 1975, when Daniel “Chappie” James Jr became a four star General in the United States Air Force.
+Dumas shared the status of the highest-ranking Black officer in the Western world only with Toussaint Louverture, until 1975, when Daniel “Chappie” James Jr became a four star General in the United States Air Force.
 This rank is the closest American equivalent of Général d’Armée, Dumas’ highest rank.

-General Dumas was born in Saint-Domingue (Haiti), the son of a plantation owner, Alexander-Antoine Davy de la Pailleterie and an African woman, Marie-Cessette Dumas.
-He was born into the Maafa (slavery) because of his mother’s status but was also born into nobility because of his father’s.
+General Dumas was born in on 25 March 1762 in Saint-Domingue (Haiti), the son of a plantation enslaver, Alexander-Antoine Davy de la Pailleterie and an African woman, Marie-Cessette Dumas.
 His father took him to France in 1776 and had him educated.
-The Maafa was illegal in metropolitan France and thus any person in bondage would be freed de facto by being in the country.
-After his father brought him to France a dispute broke out between them regarding whether Dumas as a mixed-race boy would be his father’s true heir.
+The Maafa/Atlantic slavery was illegal in metropolitan France and thus any person in bondage would be freed de facto by being in the country.

-This dispute led to Dumas breaking off relationship with his father, and in 1786, he enlisted in the army.
+A dispute broke out between Dumas and his father regarding his inheritance, which led to Dumas breaking off relationship with his father.
+Therefore, in 1786, he enlisted in the army.
 Dumas played a pivotal role in the French Revolutionary Wars.
 Entering the military as a private at age 24, he rose by age 31 to command 53,000 troops as the General-in-Chief of the French Army of the Alps.
 Dumas’ courage and strength was legendary.
 He once captured thirteen enemy soldiers by himself.
 He also led four men on horseback into enemy territory and captured 16 more prisoners.
 It was recorded that he led a small group of men up icy cliffs at night to surprise and defeat an Austrian troop.
 Dumas, referred to as the leader of the “The Black Legion,” protected the French borders against Germany.

 Eventually he joined Napoleon Bonaparte in Italy and later in Egypt.
 Dumas served as commander of the French cavalry forces on the Expédition d’Égypte, a failed attempt by the French to conquer Egypt and the Levant.
 On the march from Alexandria to Cairo, he clashed verbally with Napoleon Bonaparte, questioning his policies.
 The break between them was permanent.
 Dumas was despatched to France, captured during the journey and taken prisoner and thrown into a dungeon.
 He languished there until the spring of 1801.
 Freed after 20 months he was lame, deaf in one ear, partly paralysed and penniless.